 His research focuses on how sleep and sleep-related behaviors are related to cardiovascular disease, diabetes, obesity, neurobehavioral functioning, mental health, and longevity.
 Current research projects are funded by the National Heart, Lung, and Blood Institute (NHLBI) and the National Institute for Environmental Health Sciences (NIEHS).
 He is currently studying how sleep patters are related to health and functioning, and the social, environmental, and behavioral factors that determine how we sleep.
 These studies involve population-level surveys, computer-based geospatial analyses (using GIS software), home-based assessments of sleep and health (using sleep diary, actigraphy, ambulatory blood pressure monitoring, etc.), and in-laboratory studies (using polysomnography, neurobehavioral performance testing, arterial tonometry, biomarker assessment, glucose tolerance tests, etc.).
 Find out how to become involved as a research participant or volunteer as a research assistant.

-He has published over 40 articles on issues relating to sleep and health appearing in journals including SLEEP, Appetite, Sleep Medicine, and the Journal of the American Medical Association.
+He has published over 50 articles and chapters on issues relating to sleep and health appearing in journals including SLEEP, Appetite, Sleep Medicine, International Journal of Obesity, and the Journal of the American Medical Association.
+He serves on the Mental Health Task Force for the National Collegiate Athletics Association (NCAA) and works to help improve sleep and performance in professional and non-professional athletes.
 His research has been profiled in hundreds of national and international news outlets, including all major American outlets and news outlets in China, Vietnam, Brazil, Russia, India, Pakistan, Italy, the UK, and other nations.
 His work has been featured on the TODAY Show, BBC News, Dr. Oz, and other TV programs, magazines such as Men's Health, Women's Health, Health, Oprah, Shape, and Men's Fitness, and in newspapers such as USA Today, The New York Times, Los Angeles Times, Washington post and Philadelphia Inquirer.

 He has received awards and honors for his work from the Society of Behavioral Sleep Medicine, Sleep Research Society, American Academy of Sleep Medicine, American Heart Association, Population Association of America, and other groups.
-He has also received two separate Outstanding Professor Awards (from the Department of Psychology and a student group) for work as a statistics instructor.
+He has also received two separate Outstanding Professor Awards (from the Department of Psychology and a student group) for his teaching.

-Dr. Grandner maintains memberships with a number of academic organizations, including the American Academy of Sleep Medicine, the Sleep Research Society (where he currently serves as chair of the Membership & Communications Committee), the American Heart Association, and the Society of Behavioral Sleep Medicine (where he is a founding member and serves as chair of the Website & Communications Committee).
-He helped found the Pennsylvania Sleep Society, served on its first Board of Directors and is the current president.
-Every March you can find him at the EPI/NPAM Council Meeting of the American Heart Association and every June you can find him at the meeting of the Associated Professional Sleep Societies.
+Dr. Grandner maintains memberships with a number of academic organizations, including the American Academy of Sleep Medicine, the Sleep Research Society (where he currently serves as chair of the Membership & Communications Committee), the American Heart Association (where he serves on the Healthful Behavior Change Committee and the Lifestyle and Cardiometabolic Health Early Career Committee), and the Society of Behavioral Sleep Medicine (where he is a founding member and serves as chair of the Website & Communications Committee).
+He helped found the Pennsylvania Sleep Society, served on its first Board of Directors and is a past President.
+Every March you can find him at the EPI/Lifestyle Council Meeting of the American Heart Association and every June you can find him at the meeting of the Associated Professional Sleep Societies.
 He has given dozens of lectures on topics related to sleep and health, and he is frequently sought as an expert on issues related to sleep.

 For more information, see his CV.